FAQs

 Before and after classes the music we play may include devotional music to certain Hindu deities in line with the origins of yoga.
 The reason this music is used over something more westernised, is that the words in these songs and indeed the names of these deities (Krishna, Shiva, Ganesha ect.) help to remind us of good qualities of living and acting to which they represent, qualities that do already exist within ourselves but that we can be reminded of.

-We chant OM to open and close each class.
+We chant OM to open and close some classes.
 OM is an ancient sanskrit word that was used by the rishis when they meditated.
 The chant was shared as an experience rather than something tangible.
 It's said that OM contains every aspect of the universe and by chanting OM we are gaining awareness of our physical being in the moment and the oneness with others around us.
 On occasion we chant OM Shanti to close the class.
 Shanti simply translates to peace, so by doing this chant at the end of class we are wishing peace for all living and non-living things in our universe.

 We advise not eating heavy meals two hours before class.
 If you need to eat just before class, have something light like some fruit and nuts.